anton-smirnov-robert/weaver/content/note on Montevil2020a.md

 However, there is the same problem of having to make explicit the entire closure (though now closure is to be established).
 Therefore, one uses *partial closure*.
 It is different from local biophysical models.
 Same objection: you miss stuffs.
 Yes but I have closure so I may capture more relevant stuffs (reciprocal stabilization of constraints).

-### Hybrid historical and organizational aspects

 In some experimental situation, a group of organism can share some *generic* properties.
-The only way for them to share aspects, here constraints is from common history (by principle of unpredictable variations).
+The only way for them to share aspects, here constraints, is from common history.
+In fact, closure can explain stability across generations ([Mossio2022](reference/Mossio2022.md)).
+At the evolutionnary time scale, [[natural selection]] provides the rationale.

-The historical aspects refers to the change of phase space that are provocated by unpredictable variations.

-The historicity is because, in a certain phase space,  there is a simple variation.
-In the other one, a new phase space is obtain and the latter is a phase space of functions that open new possibilities such that we do not go back.
-It is  stabilized (function).
-Why is it stabilized, because it has a functional role (it is produced and contributes in produces)
+### Hybrid identity

+To characterize an identity you need:

+- A *generic* description of *partial* closure to *abstract* a group of organisms and their environment (with means other organisms).
+- A *complementary* reference to a *recent* common ancestor to take into account the neglected aspects of the relational model (such as past contexts or fonctions).

+For instance, this makes the distinction between organisms having *homological* functions and *analogical* functions, because we need to precise a recent common ancestor say that it is identical.
+This prevents physicist to analyze the eye of mammal or cephalopods with the same optical model.
+To be identical means that you have the same historical origin (or hidden numerous relational properties) *and* that you can be described by the same physico-mathematical structure.

+The characterization puts the emphasis on explaining how organisms maintain themselves in time, on stability.

 ![](images/Pasted%20image%2020230404124000.png)